TheRenegadeCoder/sample-programs/docs/index.md

 authors.
 If you'd like to contribute to this growing project, check out our [contributing doc][4] for more information.

-Otherwise, dive into our documentation which is organized in two ways: by [project][1] or by [language][2].
+Otherwise, explore our documentation which is organized in two ways: by [project][1] and by [language][2].
 Feel free to browse these pages to learn more about our project.

 Alternatively, you can dive right into the latest articles below: